Patrick-Thomas/Patrick-Thomas.github.io/_posts/2022-08-15-iot-data-warehouse-3.md

 Within our container code, we can use the BigQuery Python API to get data into BigQuery.
 As you may remember, our data analysts are already using this API to run queries on our data warehouse.
 However, in this case we are using another feature of the API - streaming inserts - to send data in the opposite direction.
 We could potentially also run queries within the same container (to clean / transform incoming data using our metadata, for example), but there a few of reasons why we should avoid this:

-1. It's redundant since we alredy have the materialised view to carry out such operations for us
+1. It's redundant since we already have the materialised view to carry out such operations for us
 2. Our quota usage will increase
 3. There are risks associated with discarding data - even erroneous data - before it reaches our data warehouse.
 Such data could be critical in diagnosing sensor / pipeline issues for example